-- building community resilience, adaptive and transformative capacities through visitor management
+- building community resilience, adaptive & transformative capacities through visitor management

 Global tourism influence the way we live with, appreciate and make use of our cultural and natural heritage commons.
 After years of focus on how to realise the upsides of tourism while managing its growth, Covid-19 has exposed the vulnerability of many tourism dependent communities.
 In efforts to 'build back better' strengthening community and individual resilience, adaptive and transformative capacities to collectively reconfigure and move towards a more sustainable state, needs to be in focus.

-To protect cultural and natural heritage values, most heritage sites and destinations have to manage use and visitation.
+To protect cultural and natural heritage values most heritage sites and destinations have to manage access and activities taking place in the site.
 While not yet a formal requirement, all World Heritage listed and nominated sites are encouraged to have a tourism / visitor management strategy integrated in their overall management plan.

 But there is no "one model fits all" for balancing protection, use and development in and around a heritage site.
 Site- and visitor management, often constrained by tight budgets, therefore call for strategic and cost efficient approaches applying local knowledge and resources to address local needs.

 The UNESCO World Heritage and Sustainable Tourism Programme advocates an approach based on dialogue and stakeholder cooperation, where planning for tourism and heritage management is integrated at a destination level, the natural and cultural assets are valued and protected, and appropriate tourism developed.